 - Onions – It’s best to go with a sweet onion, like a Vidalia or Walla Walla onion.

-- Dry White Wine – Sauvignon Blanc or Pinot Gris are great dry-wine options, or for an alcohol-free version, add some additional beef broth.
+- Dry White Wine – Sauvignon Blanc or Pinot Gris are great dry-wine options.
+Here are 13+ of my favorite dry white wines for cooking.
+Or, for an alcohol-free version, add some additional beef broth.

 - Cognac – Or, omit and use additional beef broth.